kj455/next-compose-middleware/README.md

 ### Early Exit
-If you want to abort whole process at a particular middleware without executing subsequent functions, use a handler that is given from third argument.
+To abort the process at a specific middleware without executing subsequent functions, use the breakAll or breakOnce handler from the third argument.

 ```ts
 const basicAuth: ComposableMiddleware = async (req, res, { breakAll, breakOnce }) => {